mabel-dev/opteryx/README.md

     Opteryx supports some change to schemas and paritioning without requiring any existing data to be updated. _(data types can only be changed to compatitble types)_

+- __Fast__

+    Benchmarks on M1 Pro Mac running a GROUP BY over 1Gb of data via the CLI in less than 1/10th of a second. _(different systems will have different performance characteristics)_

 ## Try Opteryx

 **Install from PyPI**